ajafri2001/ajafri2001.github.io/content/posts/typeclasses.md

 ## Introduction

 There's not a whole lot of content that explains typeclasses in Scala well, especially from the point of why we should bother using them.
 Most concepts in functional programming aren't immediately obvious.
-As an example, it can be difficult to reason about why certain abstractions are useful when, in short snippets, they may look either terse or even boilerplate code.
+As an example, it can be difficult to reason about why certain abstractions are useful when, in short snippets, they may look either terse or even boilerplate'ish code.
 In this article, I aim to provide some evidences of why typeclasses can be valuable and where they can be applied.

 Let's assume we need to design a user-facing json library that exposes a clean and ergonomic API for serializing data.
 To this end will implement and compare three different ways to serialize JSON to a string in Scala.